• Skip to main content

 Seven Sisters of the Apostolate

 A group of seven women who commit to praying for our priests one hour each week.
 We join our hearts and are committed to praying for our priests.
 One sister is assigned a day of the week to dedicate one hour of prayer for a priest.
-We want to have two groups, one for Fr.
-Arisman, and one group for Fr.
-Beagles.
+The Holy Hour is ideally prayed in the presence of the Blessed Sacrament.
+We want to have as many groups as we can.
+We currently have one group each for Fr.
+Arisman, Fr.
+Beagles, Fr.
+Rafal, Fr.
+James Wheeler, Fr.
+Bruce Scott, and Fr.
+Kenneth Ahanonu, and would add priests if we have more volunteers.
 You are committed to a particular day of the week but not to a particular hour or place.
-There is a need for substitutes as well, in case one of the core group cannot offer prayer on their assigned day.
+There is a need for substitutes as well, in case one of the core groups cannot offer prayer on their assigned day.

 Pat Holbrook